JuliaLang/julia/JuliaLowering/README.md

 `Expr(:using)` with an *imperative* call to a `Core` API instead.
 The call and the setup of its arguments would need to go in a thunk.
 We've currently got an odd mixture of imperative and declarative lowered code.

+## Notes on racket's hygiene

+People look at [Racket](https://racket-lang.org/) as an example of a very complete system of hygienic macros.
+We should learn from them, but keeping in mind that Racket's macro system is more inherently more complicated.
+Racket's current approach to hygiene is described in an [accessible talk](https://www.youtube.com/watch?v=Or_yKiI3Ha4) and in more depth in [a paper](https://www-old.cs.utah.edu/plt/publications/popl16-f.pdf).

+Some differences which makes Racket's macro expander different from Julia:

+* Racket allows *local* definitions of macros.
+Macro code can be embedded in an inner lexical scope and capture locals from that scope, but still needs to be executed at compile time.
+Julia supports macros at top level scope only.
+* Racket goes to great lengths to execute the minimal package code necessary to expand macros; the "pass system".
+Julia just executes all top level statements in order when precompiling a package.
+* As a lisp, Racket's surface syntax is dramatically simpler and more uniform